 Figure 1: Schematic outline of the structure of GRUAN.
-(UNEP=United Nations Environment Programme, IOC=Intergovernmental Oceanographic Commission of UNESCO=United Nations Educational, Scientific and Cultural Organization, ICSU=International Council for Science)
+UNEP=United Nations Environment Programme, IOC=Intergovernmental Oceanographic Commission, ICSU=International Council for Science

-- 4.3.
+- 4.2.
+Specific activities in support of GRUAN operations shall be undertaken by GRUAN task teams, as agreed by WG-GRUAN.
+These task teams will entrain operational and other relevant expertise in support of GRUAN. - 4.3.
 The GRUAN Analysis Team for Network Design and Operations Research (GATNDOR) shall undertake focused, short-term research to address specific topics identified by the WG-GRUAN relevant to the design of GRUAN and its operations.
-The work will be conducted in coordination with other relevant GRUAN task teams. - 4.4.
+The work will be conducted in coordination with other relevant GRUAN task teams.

+- 4.4.
 The WG-GRUAN shall agree on appropriate protocols for establishing standard operating procedures for observing systems within GRUAN.
-This could be a new task team, an

-- instrument mentor, or an existing instrument team within other associated WMO or other network projects/operational groups. - 4.5.
+This could be a new task team, an instrument mentor, or an existing instrument team within other associated WMO or other network projects/operational groups. - 4.5.
 The GRUAN Lead Centre shall identify sites where instrument operators need training, and organise cost-efficient training courses at appropriate locations, as advised by the appropriate body, to encourage uniformity of instrument operation among sites. - 4.6.
 All activities associated with the implementation of a GRUAN site shall be the primary responsibility of the country hosting that site and should, as far as possible, be supported through state, national, territorial, or regional multi-national funding.